Cable-stayed bridge: Multiple-span cable-stayed bridge

-Cable-stayed bridges with more than three spans involve significantly more challenging designs than do 2-span or 3-span structures.
+Cable-stayed bridges with more than three spans involve significantly more challenging designs than do two-span or three-span structures.

-In a 2-span or 3-span cable-stayed bridge, the loads from the main spans are normally anchored back near the end abutments by stays in the end spans.
-For more spans, this is not the case and the bridge structure is less stiff overall.
+In a two-span or three-span cable-stayed bridge, the loads from the main spans are normally anchored near the end abutments by stays in the end spans.
+For more spans, this is not the case, and the bridge structure is less stiff overall.
 This can create difficulties in both the design of the deck and the pylons.

-Examples of multiple-span structures in which this is the case include Ting Kau Bridge, where additional 'cross-bracing' stays are used to stabilise the pylons; Millau Viaduct and Mezcala Bridge, where twin-legged towers are used; and General Rafael Urdaneta Bridge, where very stiff multi-legged frame towers were adopted.
-A similar situation with a suspension bridge is found at both the Great Seto Bridge and San Francisco–Oakland Bay Bridge where additional anchorage piers are required after every set of three suspension spans – this solution can also be adapted for cable-stayed bridges.
+Examples of multiple-span structures in which this is the case include Ting Kau Bridge, where additional 'cross-bracing' stays are used to stabilise the pylons; Millau Viaduct, where twin-legged towers are used; and General Rafael Urdaneta Bridge, where very stiff multi-legged frame towers were adopted.
+A similar situation with a suspension bridge is found at both the Great Seto Bridge and San Francisco–Oakland Bay Bridge, where additional anchorage piers are required after every set of three suspension spans – this solution can also be adapted for cable-stayed bridges.